getkyo/kyo/README.md

   a.transform(v => Fibers.value(v + 1))
 ```

-Similarly to `IOs`, users should avoid handling the `Fibers` effect directly and rely on `kyo.apps.App` instead.
+Similarly to `IOs`, users should avoid handling the `Fibers` effect directly and rely on `KyoApp` instead.
 If strictly necessary, there are two methods to handle the `Fibers` effect:

 1. `run` takes a computation that has only the `Fibers` effect pending and returns a `Fiber` instance without blocking threads.
 2. `runBlocking` accepts computations with arbitrary pending effects but it handles asynchronous operations by blocking the current thread.